gabrielcammany/Hangman/PhaseOne/README.md

 ![ScreenShot](images/Diagram.jpg)

 ## Time Diagram
-The time diagram of the signals both generated or recieved, is shown below
+The time diagram of the signals both generated or received, is shown below

 ![ScreenShot](images/TimeDiagram.PNG)

-Although it is in catalan, signals are translated as:
+Although it is in Catalan, signals are translated as:
 * HiHaTecla - Key is pressed
 * NovaTecla - Phase Two input asking for a new letter
 * TeclaASCII - It is the key pressed represented in ASCII